kapsiR/AspNetWebConfigTransformIssueRepro/README.md

+# 2021-01-21 Update

+The [KB article has been updated with known issues](https://support.microsoft.com/en-us/help/4578969/kb4578969-cumulative-update-for-net-framework#section-2) where this bug has been addressed.
+There is a workaround available:
+> **Workaround**
+> Customers who observe new unexpected failures or functional issues can implement an application setting by adding (or merging) the following code to the application configuration file.
+Setting either “true” or “false” will avoid the issue.
+However, we recommend that you set this value to “true” for sites that do not rely on cookieless features.
+> ```
+> <?xml version="1.0" encoding="utf-8" ?>
+> <configuration>
+>      <appSettings>
+>          <add key=”aspnet:DisableAppPathModifier” value=”true” />
+>     </appSettings>
+> </configuration>
+> ```
+>

 # Reproduce issue introduced with KB4578969

 This is a short minimum reproduceable example for an issue introduced with the latest .NET Framework Update [KB4578969](https://support.microsoft.com/en-us/help/4578969/kb4578969-cumulative-update-for-net-framework).